 G. Crime Insurance / Fidelity Bond

-Service Contractor is responsible for loss to Owner and third party property/assets and shall maintain Fidelity Bond or comprehensive crime insurance coverage for the dishonest acts of its employees in a minimum amount of $1,000,000.
-Service Contractor shall name Owner as Loss Payee with respect to the comprehensive crime insurance coverage.
+Service Contractor is responsible for loss to Owner and third-party property/assets and shall maintain Fidelity Bond or comprehensive Crime Insurance coverage for the dishonest acts of its employees in a minimum amount of $1,000,000.
+Service Contractor shall name Owner as Loss Payee with respect to the comprehensive Crime Insurance coverage.

-I. I. Cyber Risk or Liability
+I. Cyber Risk or Liability

 Service Contractor shall carry and provide Cyber Risk or Cyber Liability Insurance for the following risks: a) liability arising from theft, unauthorized dissemination and/or wrongful use of confidential and proprietary information stored or transmitted in electronic form, and b) liability arising from the introduction of a computer virus into, or otherwise causing damage to, Owner’s or Manager’s computer, computer system, network and/or similar computer-related property and the data, software and/or programs stored therein.
 Such insurance shall have limits of liability of $5,000,000 per claim and $5,000,000 in the aggregate.
 If this insurance is written on a claims-made basis, then the retroactive insurance date shall be no later than the commencement date of this Agreement.
 Such insurance shall be provided for two years beyond the completion of the work.